-While a relatively straightforward expectation of anyone in a management or supervisory position, the CFP Board’s Standards of Conduct require that CFP professionals manage their subordinates with a view towards preventing violations of applicable laws, rules, and regulations.
+While a relatively straightforward expectation of anyone in a management or supervisory position, the CFP Board’s Code and Standards require that CFP professionals manage their subordinates with a view towards preventing violations of applicable laws, rules, and regulations.
 Which means CFP professionals who fail to adhere to their management duties and/or are otherwise disciplined for failures of oversight may be disciplined by the CFP Board for failing to adhere to their duties, in addition to whatever sanctions their firm or regulators may impose.

-Notably, though, the Standards also create an expectation that the CFP professional manage their subordinates “with a view toward” preventing violations of the CFP Board’s own Standards of Conduct.
+Notably, though, the Code and Standards also create an expectation that the CFP professional manage their subordinates “with a view toward” preventing violations of the CFP Board’s own Standards of Conduct.
 Which is important, because the CFP Board’s fiduciary Standard of Conduct may be different/higher than the otherwise applicable standards in the business (e.g., in the case of CFP professionals in broker-dealers not subject to a fiduciary standard), elevating the expectations for not just the CFP professional but also for their entire team.
 Consequently, CFP professionals responsible for managing teams and overseeing others (i.e., advisors) in a non-fiduciary environment will still be expected to try to manage their teams towards the CFP Board’s fiduciary Standard… with the caveat that the obligation is only “with a view toward”, recognizing that in practice pursuing such fiduciary management approaches may simply not be fully feasible in certain non-fiduciary firms.

 – Will be subject to discipline by CFP Board for violating policies and procedures of the CFP® Professional’s Firm that do not conflict with these Standards.